5l4u4vm00/RagDemo/README.md

 - **Document-based Q&A:** Answers questions based on the content of documents stored in the `documents` directory.
 - **Multi-format Document Support:** Can process both PDF (.pdf) and Microsoft Word (.docx) files.
 - **Vector-based Retrieval:** Utilizes the `text-embedding-3-small` model from OpenAI to create vector embeddings of the document text, enabling efficient similarity search.
+- **Graph-based Retrieval:** Creates a graph of related text chunks to provide more contextually relevant information.
 - **FAISS Vector Store:** Stores the vector embeddings in a [FAISS](https://github.com/facebookresearch/faiss) index for fast retrieval.
 - **Dual LLM Support:** Offers the flexibility to use either a local LLaMA model (via Ollama) or the OpenAI API for generating answers.
 - **Easy-to-use API:** Provides a simple API for asking questions and for triggering the document embedding process.